SoggySupernova/AutoRobloxRantShorts/README.md

 1. Replace "Why do we all have that one friend who..." with your topic
 2. Click Generate All
 3. Check the three textboxes and the the three numbers in the top right.
 All three numbers should match. (todo: add "Subscribe." to first text so this is actually true)
-4. If the numbers don't match, use one or both of the other two Regenerate buttons until the second and third numbers match.
-(The first number isn't really important) You can also edit the text by hand if you prefer.
+4. If the numbers don't match, use one or both of the other two Regenerate buttons until the second and third numbers match the first number.
+You can also edit the text by hand if you prefer.
 5. Click "Start TTS Server."
 Wait until it says "Running on local URL" and then click "Generate TTS." todo: do this automatically
 6. Click "View File."
 Listen to the generated audio file. f5-tts struggles with hyphens and exclamation points.
 If this is an issue, edit the second textbox and regenerate the TTS with the previous two buttons.
-7. Click Align Subtitles. todo: combine add subtitles and render video and add "view final video" button
+7. Click Align Subtitles.
 8. Click Render Video.
 9. Check the video "FINALVIDEO.mp4"
 10. If everything looks good, click Clean Up.